Skip to Main Content

 Production Experience

-Safety professionals with credits across major Peruvian productions at local production facilities and studios, experienced with the scale of stunts and special effects that international co-productions require.
+Our safety officers hold credits across major Peruvian shoots at local production facilities and studios.
+They handle the scale of stunts and special effects that global co-productions need.

 03.